b3j0f/conf/README.rst

 .. code-block:: python

-  from b3j0f.conf import Parameter
+  from b3j0f.conf import Parameter, ARRAY

-  # instantiate a business class and ensure twelve is converted into an integer
+  # instantiate a business class and ensure twelve is converted into an integer and a string with commas is converted into an array.
-  @Configurable(paths='myobject.conf', conf=Parameter('twelve', ptype=int))
+  @Configurable(
+    paths='myobject.conf',
+    conf=[Parameter('twelve', ptype=int), Paramter('local', svalue='a,b,c', ptype=ARRAY)
+  )
   def myfunc(myattr=None, six=None, twelve=None):  # Only None values will be setted by the configuration
       return myattr, six, twelve